- Travel and Places»

 Au Bistro (Coustellet)

 A must stop after shopping at the famous Coustellet farmer’s market!
 Tucked away on a quiet street, this tiny eatery is more popular with locals than tourists, which is a very good sign!
 Sit back at an outdoor table under the umbrellas and enjoy the cheery local scene with a glass of wine or beer.
 Au Bistro is famed for its repertoire of hearty, simple, old-fashioned French country cuisine.
 Try the tasty tomate farcis (tomato stuffed with ground beef and quinoa) or the savory tarte au fromage de chèvre (goat cheese pie).
-The fig and prune crumble dessert is exquisite!
-Served piping hot, directly from the oven to your table!
+The fig and prune crumble dessert is served piping hot, directly from the oven to your table!
 Sweet figs and tart prunes (come straight from the farmer’s market, can’t get any fresher than that!) works amazingly well together in this dessert, creating such delightful flavor, color and texture.
 Kind, friendly service, and exceptionally affordable!

 Au Bistro, Lotissement Quai des Entreprises, 84660 Maubec, France